mgsosna/t-tests_vs_ANOVA/README.md

 *(The true definition of a p-value is a little more complicated because this is frequentist statistics: assuming the two populations have identical means, if you ran your experiment thousands of times, it's the proportion of samples that would have at least as large a difference in sample means.)*

 This all works well for comparing two groups, but when we compare more than two groups, we need to perform an [analysis of variance](https://en.wikipedia.org/wiki/Analysis_of_variance).
 For our heights example, it can be tempting to run three t-tests: comparing the Dutch heights to French heights, Dutch heights to Swedish heights, and French heights to Swedish heights.
-This, however, is dangerous: **multiple t-tests inflate the probability of (falsely) declaring that the two population means are different, when they actually aren't.**
+This, however, is dangerous: **multiple t-tests inflate the probability of (falsely) declaring that the two population means are different, when they actually aren't.** An ANOVA avoids this problem by restating the question as "are the means of *all* populations equal?"

+## 2. Function
+This post

 Whenever we run a